Jacqueline Helfgott, PhDChair206.email@example.com

 Adjunct, Al O'Brien was recently featured in the Fall 2014 issue of Seattle University Magazine in Dexter-like style.
 Using Seattle University's Media Production Center, he prepared for one of our popular Forensic Science courses.
 The article includes his preferred recipe for life-like "fake" blood.
 More here.

-The Criminal Justice Department would like to invite you to an upcoming Continuing Education event on The Biological Roots of Crime, Violence, and Psychopathy featuring author Adrian Raine.
-Registration is $250 general public/ $200 Alumni & Campus Community/ $100 Students.
-The event is scheduled May 1, 2015 from 9 a.m.- 5p.m. in Casey Commons.
-To register contact Kate Reynolds.
+The Criminal Justice Department hosted a well received Continuing Education event on The Biological Roots of Crime, Violence, and Psychopathy featuring author Adrian Raine on May 1, 2015.
 More here.

 Criminal Justice Chair Jacqueline Helfgott received the 2013 Outstanding Academic Title award from Choice for her 4-volume, 1600-page reference set, Criminology Psychology.
 More here.